-Do you remember the Refashioners 2017 Suits You challenge from 3 years ago?
+Do you remember the Refashioners 2017 Suits You challenge?
 That’s how long ago I started this pantsuit to jumpsuit refashion.
 Hell-bent on participating in this competition, I started this thrift flip with lots of enthusiasm.
 After a few days, the project got tedious, and I threw it aside, discouraged and defeated.
 When I unearthed this UFO (Un-Finished Object) last week, I was bummed to see how close I was to finishing this stupid jumpsuit.
 All I had to do was finish the armholes and buttons.
 I tend to give up too easily on myself.
 It’s a recurring theme in my life.

 Here’s the before picture.
 Yes, I know it’s a completely different color from the after photo.
 This sueded silk suit changes color in a different light.
 It also sucks up all the light, making it hard to capture the texture of the fabric.
 I was so disappointed with my amateur photography I almost didn’t post this thrift flip project.